Wondering where to get started in your prenatal exercise adventure?

 Rather than exercising to exhaustion once or twice a week (not recommended in pregnancy!), you can try 10-30 minutes of well-performed workouts, each day.
 You’ll see more benefits from breaking up 2-3 hours of exercise over 7 days, versus one long day spent at the gym!

 Activities considered beneficial for prenatal health promotion across most of the guidelines in the study include: aerobic, strengthening, walking, and water exercises.
-Other examples of safe and effective prenatal exercises suggested in many of the included samples include; yoga, Pilates, and pelvic floor exercises (incorporated in the Knocked-Up Fitness Prenatal Program)!
+Other examples of safe and effective prenatal exercises suggested in many of the included samples include; yoga, Pilates, and pelvic floor exercises (incorporated in the Prenatal + Postnatal Membership)!

-The most safe and effective prenatal exercises for each individual pregnant mom vary, based on your pre-pregnancy exercise routines and how your pregnancy is progressing.
-We see moms cross-fitting, lifting, and competing in athletics, all within their own range of physical capability.
-You can safely continue any pre-pregnancy exercises into the first trimester, so long as their is no risk for impact, or falling.
-Into your second and third trimester, include some prenatal specific programs, like the Prenatal Sculpt workouts.
-Introducing these pregnancy-specific exercises can help prepare your growing body for late pregnancy, delivery, and life as a mom.
+The safest and most effective prenatal exercises for each individual pregnant mom vary, based on your pre-pregnancy exercise routines and how your pregnancy is progressing.
+We see moms doing CrossFit, lifting and competing in athletics, all within their own range of physical capability.
+You can safely continue any pre-pregnancy exercises into the first trimester, so long as there is no risk for impact or falling.
+Into your second and third trimester, start including the workouts from my Prenatal + Postnatal Membership.
+Introducing these pregnancy-specific exercises can help prepare your growing body for late pregnancy, delivery and life as a busy mom.

 So What's Right For Me?